 If you already have a cable package, then you’re in luck.
 You can add NFL RedZone as part of a larger sports package.
 Prices will vary based on your provider, but it’s a pretty deal no matter which cable company you’re chained to.

-Dish: The Multi-Sport Pack costs $13/month with a minimum subscription and includes NFL Network, MLB Network, NBA TV, plus a full suite of Fox Sports channels and more.
+Dish: The Multi-Sport Pack costs $13/month with a minimum subscription and includes NFL Network, MLB Network, NBA TV, Fox Sports 2, and more.

-Verizon: The Vios Sports Pass runs $14/month and includes NFL network but only 13 other channels.
+Verizon: The Fios TV Sports Pass runs $14/month and includes NFL network but only 12 other channels.

-Xfinity: Comcast’s Sports Entertainment Package is only $9.95/month for six months, which is a fantastical and carries you all the way through the season.
-It also includes Fox College Sports, ESPN Goal Line, and CBS Sports Network, among others, and allows advanced HD DVR recording.
+Xfinity: Xfinity’s Sports Entertainment Package is less than $10 per month, which is a fantastic deal and carries you all the way through the season.
+It also includes ESPN Goal Line, MLB Network, and others.

 Editor’s note: This article is regularly updated for relevance.
 The Daily Dot may receive a payment in connection with purchases of products or services featured in this article.
 Click here to learn more.